lyonga1/DevOps/sonarqube/Sonarqube_with_database.md

   sudo apt-get update
   sudo apt-get -y install postgresql
   ```
+systemctl status postgresql
+cat /etc/passwd (to see user created by postgresql)
+user created is postgres
+set passwd for: postgres
+passwd postgres
+sudo

 1. Set a password and connect to database (setting password as "admin" password)
   ```sh